One of the most common questions among the Shopify dropshipping beginners is whether to choose a free theme or a paid Shopify theme?

-If you’ve got some past experience with web design or at least graphic or if you do have a creative mind, then you can easily work around a free Shopify theme to give your store a unique look and branding.
+If you’ve got some past experience with web design or at least graphics design or if you do have a creative mind, then you can easily work around a free Shopify theme to give your store a unique look and branding.

-But for most of us non-creative dropshippers, going with one of the finite numbers of Shopify themes would only make our store getting lost in the crowd of 1,000,000 Shopify stores.
+But for most of us non-creative dropshippers, going with one of the finite numbers of Shopify themes would only make our store get lost in the crowd of 1,000,000 Shopify stores.

 I’m sure that a huge number of those sellers are using a free theme on their online stores.

 When lots of dropshippers are using the same products, same ads, same Shopify themes, and same/similar looking product pages, then the visitors get confused.
 After a point, they don’t even know if they’re checking out the same store or a different store.

 That’s the exact reason why I see during my product research:

 People are commenting under Facebook ads about how that seller’s product was bad or never arrived (making other people not buy from that store)… and then the seller explains that the said person never bought from their store.